jamesgil54/coolest_project/README.md

 # This is my super cool awesome project.
-I am so excitedn to share it with you.
+I am so excited to share it with you.